Skip to content

 @Description('Deploy application to a target environment')

-@CliExample('dev -p my-app', 'Deploy the "my-app" to the development environment')
+@CliExample('deploy dev -p my-app', 'Deploy "my-app" to development')

 deploy(